 \subsection{Proof of Theorem \ref{thm: transaction con monotone}}

-Let us first consider an alternative formulation to merge the buy and sell costs.
-Denote $\hat{S}_{t}:=(1-\mu) S_{t}$, which can be regarded as the {bid price} of the stock.
-Let $\hat{Y}_{t}:=(1-\mu) Y_{t}$ be the dollar amount invested in the stock in terms of the bid price.
+Let us first consider an alternative formulation that merges the purchase and sale costs.
+Denote $\hat{S}_{t}:=(1-\mu) S_{t}$, which can be regarded as the bid price of the stock, and let $\hat{Y}_{t}:=(1-\mu) Y_{t}$ be the dollar amount invested in the stock in terms of this bid price.
 We then rewrite \eqref{equ evolution1}-\eqref{equ evolution2} as